karltanjuan/gelopi/README.md

 Column Types:
-a. col-lg-* for Desktop and Larger Screens
+1. col-lg-* for Desktop and Larger Screens
-b. col-md-* for Table Screens
+2. col-md-* for Table Screens
-c. col-sm-* for Mobile Screens
+3. col-sm-* for Mobile Screens